 Other limitations of free backup software might include a lack of encryption functionality, a lack of advanced scheduling options, the inability to apply compression plus the inability to make use of advanced backup methodologies including making incremental backups amongst other limitations.

-As of my latest testing in April 2025, Duplicati stands out as a top-rated and highly featured open-source backup solution.
+As of my latest testing in November 2025, Duplicati stands out as a top-rated and highly featured open-source backup solution.

 Whilst being free-to-use is undeniably a big highlight of Duplicati, the software itself also includes many great features such as support for integrating many S3 compatible cloud services, zero-knowledge encryption, historic file version retention, command line tools plus a web-based interface which, whilst a little unconventional at first, is actually fairly easy to use.